 The green jumper MUST NOT be worn as the outer garment outside the College gates.
-The College overcoat is an additional item to uniform and is designed to be worn over the top, not in place of, the blazer.
 The Year 12 jersey may only be worn WITHIN the College grounds during Terms 3 and 4.
 No other College jersey may be worn within school hours.

 Hair must be maintained in a healthy manner that is well-kept, tidy and appropriate to the wearing of school uniform.
 Per-Kindergarten to Year 6 students need to maintain their hair in a manner appropriate to younger students – styles must not be extreme and natural hair colour must not be varied in any way.

 For Public Health reasons, all students who choose to have hair longer than collar length must keep their hair tied up neatly and the correct hair ties and ribbons worn.
 If you require more information, please see the uniform list.